 This is archived documentation for InfluxData product versions that are no longer maintained.
 For newer documentation, see the latest InfluxData documentation.

 InfluxDB is a time-series database.
 Optimizing for this use-case entails some tradeoffs, primarily to increase performance at the cost of functionality.
 Below is a list of some of those design insights that lead to tradeoffs:

 - For the time series use case, we assume that if the same data is sent multiple times, it is the exact same data that a client just sent several times.

 - Pro: Simplified conflict resolution increases write performance

-- Con: May lose data in rare circumstances
+- Con: Cannot store duplicate data; may overwrite data in rare circumstances

 - Deletes are a rare occurrence.